 4. Food Halls

-Food halls are expanding at a rate 16x as fast as restaurants in the U.S., and this is a growth pattern expected to gain momentum globally as well.
-Since 2015, this segment has more than doubled its footprint, and interest in the format — which alleviates some operational risks and costs for operators — is not expected to slow down.
+Before the pandemic, food halls were expanding at a rate 16x as fast as restaurants in the U.S., and this is a growth pattern expected to gain momentum globally as well.
+Between 2015-2019, this segment of foodservice has more than doubled its footprint, and interest in the format — which alleviates some operational risks and costs for operators in the service industry — is not expected to slow down.

 - Typically, food halls are between 10,000–50,000 square feet in size and can feature as many as 20 different concepts